 Rosa rubiginosa has prickly stems.
-The new shoots are slightly reddish.
-The foliage is apple-scented.
-The leaves are pinnately divided into 5-7 leaflets.
+Its new shoots are slightly reddish.
+The leaves are pinnately divided into 5-7 leaflets and apple-scented.
 They are finely serrated on the edges.

 How to grow Rosa rubiginosa:

 Grow Rosa rubiginosa in the sun.
 Plant it in humus-rich, fertile, and moist but well-drained soil.
 Rosa rubiginosa will grow in poor soil. and tolerates coastal gardens and chalky soil as well.
 Use fertilizers as they will help produce more flowers.

 Propagate Rosa rubiginosa by hardwood cutting or suckers.
 It is generally disease-free but you should watch out for aphids, leafhoppers, red spider mite, scale insects, caterpillars, sawflies, leaf-cutting bees, rose rust, or powdery mildew.

 It attracts bees and butterflies and birds like to feed on the rose hips.
 Rabbits and deer can also harm Rosa rubiginosa.